Certified Wildlife Habitat: A Science-Backed Yard Checklist to Start Today

 Will my yard look “wild”?

 It can look natural without appearing unmanaged.
 Thoughtful design balances ecology and curb appeal.
+Clean path edges, grouped plantings, and deliberate structure can make a habitat garden look welcoming and intentional.

 Get Free Eco-Restoration Guides